farukprogrammer/flutter_challenge/README.md

 melos is a great tools to support multiple package flutter app, wo we don't create a monolythic app reference : https://medium.com/flutter-community/managing-multi-package-flutter-projects-with-melos-c8ce96fa7c82

-to import all the dependency you need to run the following commands
+to download all the dependency you need to run the following commands, this command will run `flutter pub get` for all modules

 - melos bs